Provably avoiding over-optimization in Direct Preference Optimization without knowing the data distribution: The algorithm

 \section{The algorithm}

-Our algorithm, \texttt{PEPO}, applies three important changes on top of DPO, which will enable our guarantees featuring only the \emph{single-policy} concentrability coefficient: \textbf{(1)} We derive a pessimistic DPO objective $\mathcal{L}_{\mathrm{pessDPO}}$ derived from a Bradley-Terry model variant which allows ties. \textbf{(2)} We split the dataset into $L$ subsets of equal size and we maximize $L$ different instances of the pessimistic DPO objective with respect to independent LoRA parameters over each subset. \textbf{(3)} Finally, our theory motivates outputting a policy obtained by aggregating the ensemble in a pessimistic manner.
-Unfortunately, computing this policy is intractable, but we present a rejection sampling method to sample exactly from it.

-We now move to a detailed overview of these three components, whose interplay is key for the theoretical guarantees presented in the next section.
+Our algorithm, \texttt{PEPO}, applies three important changes on top of DPO which will enable our guarantees featuring only the \emph{single-policy} concentrability coefficient: \begin{itemize} \item We split the dataset in $L$ subsets of equal size and we maximize $L$ different instances of the pessimistic DPO objective with respect to independent LoRA parameters over each subset. \item Finally, our theory motivates outputting a policy obtained aggregating the ensemble in a pessimistic manner.
+Unfortunately, computing such policy is intractable but we present a rejection sampling method to sample exactly from it. \end{itemize} We now move to a detailed overview of these two components whose interplay is key for the theoretical guarantees presented in the next section. \if 0

-\subsection{Bradley-Terry model with ties}
+\subsubsection{Bradley-Terry model with ties}

-In our analysis presented in \Cref{sec:theory}, we need to build a \emph{pessimistic} estimator for the winning probabilities probability under the ground truth Bradley-Terry model, i.e., we look for $\hat{\mathbb{P}}: \X\times\A\times\A \in [0,1]$ such that for all $a,b \in \A\times\A $ and $x \in \X$, we have that $\hat{\mathbb{P}}(a \succ b |x ) \leq \mathbb{P}^{\mathrm{true}}_{r^\star} (a \succ b |x ) $.
+In our analysis presented in \Cref{sec:theory}, we need to build a \emph{pessimistic} estimator for the winning probabilities probability under the ground truth Bradley-Terry model, i.e., we look for $\hat{\mathbb{P}} : \X\times\A\times\A \in [0,1]$ such that for all $a,b \in \A\times\A $ and $x \in \X$, we have that $\hat{\mathbb{P}}(a \succ b |x ) \leq \mathbb{P}^{\mathrm{true}}_{r^\star} (a \succ b |x ) $.

 Clearly, $\hat{\mathbb{P}}$ cannot be a \emph{proper} estimator, i.e., it cannot be a sigmoid function.
 Indeed, let us assume that for some reward $r$, we choose $\hat{\mathbb{P}}(a \succ b |x ) = \sigma(\Delta_r(x,a,b))$.
 Then, if $\Delta_r(x,a,b) \leq \Delta_{r^\star}(x,a,b)$, we have that by the monotonicity of $\sigma(\cdot)$, it holds that $\hat{\mathbb{P}}(a \succ b |x ) \leq \mathbb{P}^{\mathrm{true}}_{r^\star} (a \succ b |x )$, satisfying the requirement for this ordering of $a$ and $b$.